The Heroku CLI

 yarn global upgrade heroku.

-If the CLI fails to update, try uninstalling it, then reinstalling it.
+If the CLI fails to update, uninstall it, and then reinstall it.
 Ensure that you don’t have the legacy Heroku Toolbelt or Heroku Ruby gem installed by using

 which heroku or

 where heroku (on Windows) to confirm what the

 heroku command points to.
 Some users must modify their

 PATH to include it (

 /usr/local/bin/heroku for most installations).

-If you’re still encountering an issue, you can set the following debugging environment variables to help diagnose it:
+If you still encounter an issue, you can set these debugging environment variables to help diagnose the issue.

 ||Shows debugging information mostly related to Heroku API interactions|

 ||Shows verbose debugging information|

-You can also check the CLI’s error logfile, stored at one of the following locations depending on your operating system:
+You can also check the CLI’s error logfile, stored at one of these locations, depending on your operating system.

-heroku plugins to list your installed plugins so you can make sure to reinstall them.
+heroku plugins to list your installed plugins so that you can make sure to reinstall them.

 ~/Library/Caches/herokuon macOS, or

 ~/.cache/herokuon Linux/Other (or

-If you’re experiencing issues with logging in, try moving your
+If you have issues logging in, move your

 $ mv ~/.netrc ~/.netrc.backup $ heroku login

 On Windows, the file is named

 If you get legacy warnings even with the latest homebrew version of

 heroku command in your

 PATH environment variable isn’t pointing to the version that brew installed.

 To see what binary

-/usr/local/bin/heroku, delete the binary it is pointing to.
+/usr/local/bin/heroku, delete the binary it points to.
 You can also make

 /usr/local/bin/ higher up in your